yingj4/yingj4.github.io/_teaching/UIUC-teaching.md

 ECE 120
 ======
 * Course Title: Introduction to Computing
-* Semester: Fall 2024, Spring 2025
+* Semester: Spring 2025, Fall 2024
 * Position: Graduate Teaching Assistant
-* Job Duty: Leading the discussion session, developing the materials for an extra credit task, giving the lecture for the extra credit task, grading, providing exam questions, debugging
+* Job Duty: Leading the discussion session, developing the materials for an extra credit task, giving the lecture for the extra credit task, grading, giving a lecture when the professor was traveling, providing exam questions, debugging
-* __Teacher Ranked as Excellent by Their Students__
+* __Teacher Ranked as Excellent by Their Students__, Fall 2024

 ECE 110
 ======